deepskies/DomainAdaptiveMVEforLensModeling/README.md

 ### Datasets

 Domain Adaptation aligns an unlabelled "target" dataset with a labelled "source" dataset, so that predictions can be performed on both with accuracy.
+That target domain has a domain shift that must be aligned.
+In our case, we add realistic astrophysical survey-like noise to strong lensing images in the target data set, but no noise in the source dataset.
 For this project, both source and target datasets are generated using ```deeplenstronomy```.
-Below we show a single 3-band image simulated using the source and target datasets, as a comparison.
+Below we show a single 3-band image simulated using the no-noise source dataset and DES-like noise target dataset, as a comparison.

 ![plot](./src/training/MVEUDA/figures/source_example.png)